gcarlos64/blog/posts/evoc/evoc.md

 # Starting at the warm-up
-One of the first steps to prepare a proposal to GSoC was to complete the initial proposed warm-up activities, that is:
+One of the first steps to prepare a proposal to GSoC was to complete the initial proposed warm-up activities, that was:

 1. Setup a virtual machine
 2. Learn how to compile the Linux kernel